Want to try your hand at data analytics? Here’s our hand-picked selection of the best free online data analytics courses available right now.

 1. Data Analytics Short Course (CareerFoundry)

-If you enjoy the short course, CareerFoundry also offers a comprehensive paid program that will take you from beginner to job-ready data analyst, all backed by the CareerFoundry Job Guarantee.
+If you enjoy the short course, CareerFoundry also offers a comprehensive paid Data Analytics Program that will take you from beginner to job-ready data analyst, all backed by the CareerFoundry Job Guarantee.

 2. Data Science for Everyone (Datacamp)